TIBHannover/oersi-setup/README.md

 * **ETL**: The ETL-module (extract, transform, load) connects to the individual repositories and fetches metadata updates according to a configured schedule (e.g. daily).
 * **Import Scripts**: Another channel to connect individual OER repositories and import metadata according to a configured schedule (e.g. daily).
 Contains scripted imports (e.g. Python)
 * **API / Backend**: Provides interfaces to retrieve data from the index (external) and to import / update data into the index (internal).
 A read-only user is used to retrieve data.
-When creating / updating the data, the data is first written into an SQL database and from there written into an elasticsearch index with the help of logstash.
+When creating / updating the data, the data is written into an elasticsearch index.
 * **Frontend**: Website that displays the data from the index and offers the possibility to search
 * **User Management**: (TDB) _Optional_ - only needed if the index is used as a (local) standalone solution.
 So users can be given access to manually update the data via a UI.